formkit/docs-content/inputs/datepicker.md

 #### Date styles

-Enable any of the following date styles by assigning the `format` prop
+Enable any of the following date styles with the `format` prop:

 Format Style | Examples
 -------|------------